 Division 3 sets out the requirements for permitted referral arrangements.
-Regulators wantThe purpose of these requirements is to ensure that under any referral arrangements:
+The purpose of these requirements is to ensure that under any referral arrangements:

-- individuals and firms that engage in registerable activities are appropriately registered . - the roles and responsibilities of the parties to the written agreement are clear, including responsibility for compliance with securities legislation, - clients are provided with disclosure about the referral arrangement to help them evaluate the referral arrangement and the extent of any conflicts of interest, and
+- individuals and firms that engage in registerable activities are appropriately registered, - the roles and responsibilities of the parties to the written agreement are clear, including responsibility for compliance with securities legislation, - clients are provided with disclosure about the referral arrangement to help them evaluate the referral arrangement and the extent of any conflicts of interest, and

-- clients are provided with disclosure about the referral arrangement to help them evaluate the referral arrangement and the extent of any conflicts of interestAs discussed above in Examples of conflicts of interest and controls - Conflicts related to referral arrangements, paid referral arrangements are inherent conflicts of interest which are, in our experience, almost always material conflicts of interest.
+As discussed above in Examples of conflicts of interest and controls - Conflicts related to referral arrangements, paid referral arrangements are inherent conflicts of interest which are, in our experience, almost always material conflicts of interest.
 We expect registered firms to have policies and procedures in place to ensure that these conflicts are identified and are either avoided or otherwise addressed in the best interest of the client.